spacelift-io/user-documentation/docs/concepts/worker-pools.md

 #### AWS Services

 Your worker needs access to the following AWS services in order to function correctly.
-You can refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) for their IP address ranges.
+You can refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html){: rel="nofollow"} for their IP address ranges.

 {% if is_saas() %}

 - Access to the public Elastic Container Registry if using our default runner image.
 - Access to `app.spacelift.io`, `<your account name>.app.spacelift.io`, and `downloads.spacelift.io` which point at CloudFront.
-- Access to the [AWS IoT Core endpoints](https://docs.aws.amazon.com/general/latest/gr/iot-core.html) in eu-west-1 for worker communication via MQTT.
+- Access to the [AWS IoT Core endpoints](https://docs.aws.amazon.com/general/latest/gr/iot-core.html){: rel="nofollow"} in eu-west-1 for worker communication via MQTT.
-- Access to [Amazon S3](https://docs.aws.amazon.com/general/latest/gr/s3.html) in eu-west-1 for uploading run logs.
+- Access to [Amazon S3](https://docs.aws.amazon.com/general/latest/gr/s3.html){: rel="nofollow"} in eu-west-1 for uploading run logs.

 {% else %}

 - Access to the public Elastic Container Registry if using our default runner image.
 - Access to your Self-Hosted server, for example `https://spacelift.myorg.com`.
-- Access to the [AWS IoT Core endpoints](https://docs.aws.amazon.com/general/latest/gr/iot-core.html) in your installation region for worker communication via MQTT.
+- Access to the [AWS IoT Core endpoints](https://docs.aws.amazon.com/general/latest/gr/iot-core.html){: rel="nofollow"} in your installation region for worker communication via MQTT.
-- Access to [Amazon S3](https://docs.aws.amazon.com/general/latest/gr/s3.html) in your installation region for uploading run logs.
+- Access to [Amazon S3](https://docs.aws.amazon.com/general/latest/gr/s3.html){: rel="nofollow"} in your installation region for uploading run logs.

 {% endif %}